tozti/tozti/docs/meta/tutorials.rst

 ``HEAD`` of the branch) so it's really lightweight and should be abused.

 Say you want to work on something new called ``feature1``.
-First you have to create the branch with ``git branch feature1``.
-You can also use ``git checkout -b feature1`` which will additionnaly checkout the branch (as you probably want to work on it right away).
+First you have to check out the branch you want to fork from (probably master) with ``git checkout master``, then create the branch with ``git branch feature1``.
+You could also use ``git checkout -b feature1`` instead which will additionnaly checkout the branch (as you probably want to work on it right away).

 Now the branch is local, you might want to push it upstream.
 To do it, use ``git push -u origin feature1``.
 If you want to change the upstream name of the branch, use ``git push -u origin feature1:better-name``.

+If you want to work on a branch that already exists remotely but not locally, you want to create a local branch that *tracks* the remote branch with ``git branch -t local_feature1 origin/feature1``.
+But most of the time you want the branch to have the same name and there is a shortcut for that: ``git checkout feature1`` will do exactely what you want (create a local *tracking* branch) and check it out.

-Now the work is done, you want to merge back the ``feature1`` branch onto master.
-To do that, checkout master with ``git checkout master``, merge the branch with ``git merge --no-ff feature1``, resolve the conflicts if there are any and then push your changes with ``git push origin master``.
+Now that some work is done, you want to merge back the ``feature1`` branch onto ``master``.
+To do that, checkout master with ``git checkout master``, merge the branch with ``git merge --no-ff feature1``, resolve the conflicts if there are any, then ``git commit`` and finally push your changes with ``git push origin master``.

 If you are sure that the branch is not going to be used anymore you can delete it (it just deletes the reference).
 To delete the local branch type ``git